Adegbenga-111/Building-a-web-app-with-EC2-and-DynamoDB/README.md

 ###  Testing and dedugging

-To test the infrastructure , i ran "19.169.51.121/index.php" in my bowser , and it worked at frist , as shown below :
+To test the infrastructure , i ran "19.169.51.121/index.php" in my bowser , and it worked  , as shown below :

 ![Alt aws](https://github.com/Adegbenga-111/Building-a-web-app-with-EC2-and-DynamoDB/blob/main/Screenshot%20(186).png)